Skip to content

 Install Dropbear.

-apt install dropbear
+apt install dropbear-initramfs

 Configure static IP for initramfs.

 Make sure to adjust the network interface “enp2s0” and the IP “192.168.1.10” as well as gateway and netmask if needed.
+You can figure out your network interfaces with “ip a”, note: it’s not vmbr0!

 cat << 'EOF' >> /etc/initramfs-tools/initramfs.conf